 4. Open a Retail Store.

 Ignore the news reports insisting “retail is dead” because the industry is only transforming for the better.
 In fact, for the most part, it’s the bigger brands and big box retailers who are suffering most.
 Why?
 Because they continue to present more of the same and they lack a sense of “newness”.
 If you’re ready to open your own store, by all means go for it.
 Choose from a single brand or multi-brand shop and think outside of the confines of what already exists.
 We love what Apolis is doing with their NYC shop.
 They’ve based their brand and entire business model on social enterprise with production in L.A. as well as places as diverse as Uganda and Peru via advocacy projects.

 You can also scale up via product extensions.
 Look at your business strategically and assess what should come next.
 Jason Wu just launched an adjacent product line at New York Fashion Week – branded phone chargers, headphones, Moleskine notebooks and Sharpies!

 Target another price point for the chance to reach another group of customers.

 Start to bring elements of your supply chain in-house to gain short-term and long-term benefits such as greater control over your brand and sourcing and producing for less.
 You can also create a new revenue stream by manufacturing for other brands!

-Need help scaling up?
+Scaling Retail has helped numerous brands scale up their fashion businesses.
 Contact us for personalized support for everything from team building and market entry strategy to brand extensions and CEO advice.
-Schedule a consultation session today.
-For DIY international growth strategies and support, check out our e-book, Going Global.
+Schedule a consultation session today by emailing email@example.com.